- Location: Arkansas

 - Proof from your county assessor that your vehicle has been assessed or is listed for assessment within the current year.

-- Proof that you have paid all personal property taxes due by last October 10th.
+- Proof that you have paid all personal property taxes.
 Examples are:

 - A county tax collector receipt.

 - A stamp on your assessment papers that certifies your tax payment.